sohamc0/Routing-and-Spectrum-Allocation/README.md

 The formal objective is to achieve maximum network-wide utilization.
 We define the network-wide utilization $U$ as the average of the edge total utility:
 $$\text{Maximize } U := \dfrac{1}{|E|}\sum_{e\in E}U(e)$$

-The continuity and capacity constraints should be imposed following our Assignment 4.

 ## Methods
 ### Routing
 - After creating a gymnasium environment, we utilize multiple disjoint paths between arbitrary source and destination nodes